liesnikov/extensible-elaborator/paper/main.md

 This metavariable is used for unification problems that are created in the extended contexts -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
 We do this to solve the "spine problem" [@victorlopezjuanPracticalHeterogeneousUnification2021, sec.
 1.4] -- we operate according to the "well-typed modulo constraints" principle essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context.
 In case one of the constraints created in the extended context when solving it we might need to know the exact shape of `ma`.
-In which case we can can block on the metavariable, freezing the rest of the problem until it is instantiated.
+In which case we can block on the metavariable, freezing the rest of the problem until it is instantiated.

 As for the actual unification steps, we implement them in a similar fashion to simplification procedure.
 Take a look at the following example, when only the left hand side of the constaint is an unsolved meta: